MARYAMI100/EMOO/README.md

 This repository contains Python implementations of multi-objective hyperparameter optimization using the Non-dominated Sorting Genetic Algorithm II (NSGA-II) combined with Adaptive Boosting (AdaBoost) for robust classification of imbalanced heart disease datasets.

 ## **Overview**
 Heart diseases are a leading cause of mortality, and machine learning can aid in their early detection.
-However, imbalanced datasets and improper hyperparameter tuning present challenges in building reliable predictive models.
-This project integrates NSGA-II for multi-objective hyperparameter optimization with AdaBoost to enhance classification performance.
+However, imbalanced datasets and improper hyperparameter tuning can lead to biased models that favor the majority class, reducing sensitivity and specificity.
+To address this, our approach integrates NSGA-II for multi-objective hyperparameter optimization with AdaBoost for ensemble learning, while also minimizing the standard deviation (STD) of key performance metrics.
+By reducing variability among accuracy, sensitivity, specificity, and F1-score, our method ensures balanced performance across all metrics, improving model robustness and fairness in handling real-world imbalanced medical datasets.

 ## **Features**
 - **Multi-objective optimization**: Simultaneously maximizes accuracy, sensitivity, specificity, and F1 score while minimizing metric standard deviation.